-Fox 7 News profiled one of the most valuable members of the trauma team at University Medical Center Brackenridge, Central Texas’ Level I trauma center operated by Seton Healthcare Family.
+Fox 7 News profiled one of the most valuable members of the trauma team at University Medical Center Brackenridge, Central Texas’ Level I trauma center operated by Ascension Seton.
 He’s known as “Jack of All Trauma,” and he eases the stress of doctors, nurses and others dedicated to caring for patients rushed to the downtown Austin emergency room with the most extreme injuries and ailments.
 As Dr. Drew Fielder, the hospital’s chief of surgery, noted in this story, “He’s a mood improver, a four-legged psychologist.”
 Below is a written excerpt from the story:

 The staff at University Medical Center Brackenridge have a little help getting through the stressful days.